-The Kū'ē Petitions, also known as the Anti-Annexation Petitions, were a collection of signatures of Hawaiian men and women who were opposed to the Annexation of Hawaiʻi to the United States of America.
+The Kūʻē Petitions, also known as the Anti-Annexation Petitions, are a collection of signatures of Hawaiian women, men, and children who opposed the Annexation of Hawaiʻi to the United States of America.
 The signatures were collected island by island by three Hui: the Hui Aloha Aina for Women, the Hui Aloha Aina for Men, and the Hui Kalaiaina.
 These three groups went island by island holding mass town meetings about annexation and obtaining signatures from those who opposed annexation.

 Where can I find all the Kū'ē petitions?

 The original petitions are located at the United States Archives.
 However, facsimiles of the original petitions have been widely published and are available online.
 At WCC, we have physical copies of the petitions in the Hawaiʻi Collection Room.